Ulaanbaatar City FC

 Ulaanbaatar City Football Club was a professional football club from Ulaanbaatar, Mongolia.
 They played in the Mongolian Premier League, the highest level of football in Mongolia.

 History

 The club was founded on 19 March 2016 with club owner, the IT Group, purchasing the Mongolian Premier League license of Khangarid City FC which was subsequently dissolved.
 The IT Group paid 15 million MNT for the license.

 Ulaanbaatar City won the Premier League championship for the first time in 2019, making them eligible to enter the AFC Cup for the first time for the 2020 edition.
 The team snapped Erchim FC's four-year championship streak in the process.
 However, the continental tournament was cancelled due to the COVID-19 pandemic before Ulaanbaatar City played its first match.

+The club withdrew from the Mongolian Premier League in the 22/23 season as a protest against the Mongolian Football Federation which led to the team to dissolve.

 Stadium

 Through the 2019 season, Ulaanbaatar City FC shared the MFF Football Centre as a home ground.
 Ground was broken for the construction of the team's own G-Mobile Arena in late summer of 2017 with an original anticipated completion being in the third quarter of 2018.
 The stadium will be the fifth venue in the league along with the MFF Centre, Erdenet Stadium, the National Sports Stadium, and Erchim Stadium.